open-socialism/open-socialism-site/README.md

 ### Verifying changes

-This currently checks the links are valid with [html-proofer](https://github.com/gjtorikian/html-proofer) and checks for spelling mistakes via [hunspell](http://hunspell.github.io).
+This currently checks the links are valid with [html-proofer](https://github.com/gjtorikian/html-proofer), checks for spelling mistakes via [hunspell](http://hunspell.github.io) and checks for yaml issues with [yamllint](https://yamllint.readthedocs.io).

 ```bash
 auto/verify